preloader image

 • And other insights from our work.

-CASE.
-The project “Bingo: Love in Montana”.
+CASE: The project “Bingo: Love in Montana”.
 The team integrated side quests unrelated to the main storyline, which could only be completed through core gameplay.
 These quests were gradually introduced to encourage players to return, play more, and earn additional rewards.
 This approach not only increased player engagement but also improved day 7 retention rates.
-How does it work?
-Let’s see a little bit later.

 Bingo game interface with interactive UI elements that showcase reward systems, progression, and player engagement design.